Real-Time Flying Object Detection with YOLOv8: Materials and Methods

 \subsection{Model Confusion and Diagnosis}

-One of the primary challenges in object detection is dealing with data sets with low inter-class variance, i.e., multiple classes that look similar to each other compared to the rest of the labels.
-Take, for example, the F-14 and F-18.
+One of the primary challenges in object detection is dealing with data sets with low inter-class variance, i.e. multiple classes that look similar to each other compared to the rest of the labels.
+Take, for example, the F-14 and F-18, which are displayed in Figure \ref{fig:F14vsF18}.
 Both have similar-looking wing shapes, two rudders, an engine, a cockpit, and a respective payload.
-In this confusion matrix \ref{fig:Model_Evaluation}, the model is most likely to mis-classify an F-14 as an F-18.
-This type of mis-classification typically affects classes in categories with low inter-class variance amongst themselves.
+In this confusion matrix [Figure \ref{fig:confusion_matrix}], the model is most likely to misclassify an F-14 as an F-18.
+This type of misclassification typically affects classes in categories with low inter-class variance amongst themselves.
 Visualizing activation maps \cite{MMYOLOViz} is a technique that helps us understand what pixels in the input image are important for determining its class.

-Generally, deeper layers in CNNs extract more granular/complex/low level feature representations.
+Generally, deeper layers in CNNs extract more granular/complex/low-level feature representations.
 YOLOv8 incorporates this idea into its architecture by having repeating modules and multiple detection heads when making its prediction.
 For our experimentation, we use MMYolo \cite{MMYOLOViz} to create activation maps at different stages of our backbone.
-We expect to some sense of differentiation in the different feature maps.
+We expect some sense of differentiation in the different feature maps.
 If our model shows similar feature activations for F-14s and F-18s, we can say that may be the reason for class confusion.

 MMYolo \cite{MMYOLOViz} by Yamaguchi et al. is an open-source toolbox for YOLO series algorithms based on PYTorch.
 MMYolo can decompose the most popular YOLO algorithms, making them easily customizable and ready for analysis.
-For our analysis, we employed MMYolo to first convert the weights from .pt (Pytorch model) to .pth (State dictionary file, i.e., weights, bias, etc.) and second visualize the different activation maps of YOLOv8 during inference.
-MMYolo allows you to specify model type, weight file, target layer, and channel reduction.
+For our analysis, we employed MMYolo to first convert the weights from .pt (Pytorch model) to .pth (State dictionary file, i.e., weights, bias, etc.), and to second visualize the different activation maps of YOLOv8 during inference.
+MMYolo allows you to specify the model type, weight file, target layer, and channel reduction.